 You can easily spot advanced features of any good model that make it more desirable than a cheaper model, like more preset programs, heat therapy, or heating pads for the calves and feet.
 While these obviously better features are attractive, they aren’t the only reason the chair is more expensive.

 For example, cheaper chairs tend to have stationary (2D) rollers that rotate but do not run up and down the length of a muscle.

 Similarly, they have fewer airbags, which provide a more general pressure compared to models with more airbags, which give a more localized or specific pressure massage.

 But besides these more obscure features, the quality of each feature tends to be more enhanced in more expensive chairs.
-In essence, a cheap chair may have the exact same number of features as an expensive chair, but they leave you bruised and battered, while a more expensive chair leaves you feeling relaxed and revitalized.
-Click here for review of best massage chairs in the world right now
+In essence, a cheap chair may have the exact same number of features as an expensive chair, but they leave you bruised and battered, while a more expensive chair leaves you feeling real relax and revitalize.
+Click here for a review of the best massage chairs in the world right now

 In this respect, quality is as important as quantity.